digicosmos86/MicroInventor/source/unit1/lesson6.rst

 What is a program?
 (10 minutes)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The above image demonstrates what a program is.
+The above image demonstrates what a program consists of.
 We can think of programs as the mysterious machine shown in the image.
-It takes some input, do some processing on the input, and produces some output.
+It takes some input, do some processing, and produces some output.
 In the case of the program we have written, we know that we output the message to the shell/SenseHAT.
 More formally, a program looks like this:

 .. image:: http://1.bp.blogspot.com/-5wFubZaiZEI/T93PAS3UDkI/AAAAAAAAACg/ShB7-yjZctg/s1600/processing_data.jpg
     :align: center

 Then, what is our input in this program?
 Ask the students to discuss in groups and guess.

 The inputs are basically the parameter values that we pass to the ``sense.show_message()`` and ``print()`` functions.

-We can actually restructure our program this way so that this structure is clearer:
+If this is not clear enough, we can actually restructure our program this way so that this structure is clearer.

 .. code-block:: python
     :linenos: